DIV-Nav: Open-Vocabulary Spatial Relationships for Multi-Object Navigation: Conclusion

 \section{Conclusion}

 In this work, we presented DIV-Nav, a multi-object navigation method that extends zero-shot navigation frameworks to handle spatially-constrained targets specified through natural language commands.
-By leveraging LVLMs to decompose spatial queries into simpler semantic components, relate them to the semantic map, and combining the resulting similarity maps, our approach enables robots to navigate to objects defined not just by what they are, but by where they should be found relative to other objects.
+By decomposing spatial queries into simpler semantic components via LVLMs and combining the resulting similarity maps, our approach enables robots to navigate to objects defined not just by what they are, but by where they are found relative to other objects.

-When evaluated on tasks that require spatial relationship reasoning, our system achieves a 30\% success rate per attempted target on the MultiON benchmark, outperforming existing methods (23\%) that lack this spatial reasoning capability.
-This performance difference demonstrates that our proposed semantic intersection approach effectively helps when searching for targets with spatial relationships.
-In real-world deployments on a Boston Dynamics Spot robot, our system successfully completes 88\% of multi-object navigation tasks with spatial constraints, compared to 53\% for the baseline without spatial reasoning.

-However, we find several limitations that point to possible future research directions.
-First, the semantic mapping on which we rely struggles with small or heavily occluded objects due to limitations in the CLIP feature space and limited map resolution, which potentially could be addressed by incorporating other additional representations.
-Second, VLM validation occasionally fails even when the semantic map correctly identifies target locations, indicating opportunities for more robust visual verification methods or confidence-calibrated validation strategies.
-Third, our current approach primarily handles proximity-based spatial relationships, generalizing to more complex spatial reasoning (e.g., "far from," "between," directional relationships) would broaden the system's applicability.
+Several limitations point to future directions.
+The semantic mapping struggles with small or occluded objects due to CLIP feature space limitations and map resolution constraints, VLM validation occasionally fails even when the semantic map correctly identifies target locations, and our approach is currently limited to proximity-based spatial relationships — generalizing to \textit{`far from'}, \textit{`between'}, or directional relationships would broaden applicability.
+Finally, integrating more advanced local planners to handle dynamic obstacles remains an avenue beyond the semantic reasoning framework proposed here.